 1. Be open to using innovative and non-traditional ideas.

 2. Appreciate and utilize our diversity to meet our goals.

-3. Nourish a cooperative culture between rescue groups, shelters
+3. Nourish a cooperative culture between rescue groups, shelters and agencies.

 4. Communicate our message consistently.